Do it yourself.

 Even though the site/program owners profess to save you time and money with their “accurate and simple” solutions, you may end up screwing up big time.

-Forgetting to report something or not knowing the rules for reporting certain claims on a tax return can lead to penalties, interest, and/or backup withholding.
+Forgetting to report something or not knowing the rules for reporting certain claims on an income tax return can lead to penalties, interest, and/or backup withholding.

 Not knowing to include a particular clause in a legal document can leave you open to a lawsuit or worse yet, without recourse for a perceived negative action against you.